 Although known as a moderate shedder, the Chesapeake Bay Retriever does not have to be off-limits to allergy sufferers.
 Fortunately, you can take a few steps to limit your allergy symptoms.

 The Chesapeake Bay Retriever Coat

 As a double-coated breed, it is not surprising that the Chesapeake Bay Retriever is a moderate shedder that also blows its coat twice a year in Spring and Fall.
 In Spring, as temperatures slowly warm up, the “Chessie” loses the thick insulating undercoat of Winter in favor of a thinner coat in time for Summer.
-In fall, this process happens again, but in reverse.
+In the fall, this process happens again, but in reverse.

-Since the Chessie has a double-layered coat, you must never use grooming tools like the “Furminator” which can damage and even destroy the undercoat.
+Since the Chessie has a double-layered coat, you must never use grooming tools like the “Furminator,” which can damage and even destroy the undercoat.

 What Are Hypoallergenic Dogs

 We have already established that the Chesapeake Bay Retriever is not hypoallergenic.
 But what exactly makes a dog hypoallergenic, and what does hypoallergenic mean?

 Hypoallergenic is a term used to describe a dog that is less likely to cause an allergic response in someone allergic to dogs.